 William Finnegan, in his wonderful book, Barbarian Days, about a lifetime of surfing, gives an insight into the terror and ecstasy the surfer experiences on big wave days.

 “Being out in big surf is dreamlike.
 Terror and ecstasy ebb and flow around the edges of things, each threatening to overwhelm the dreamer.
 An unearthly beauty saturates an enormous arena of moving water, latent violence, too-real explosions, and sky.”

 Catching the right wave doesn’t always happen as planned, but when it does the surfer will rocket all the way to the shore in a perfect exhilarating wave ride.
 O

 Meanwhile, the racing wall of water is curling and folding into tubes as gravity takes control.
-Surfing under the folding wave – or tube riding – is only for the most experienced surfers and a rare enough sight making the spectacle all the more exciting to watch.
+Surfing under the folding wave – or tube riding – is only for the most experienced surfers making the spectacle all the more exciting to watch.

 Spectators like myself might be entertained by the mishaps as we wait to see the perfect take-off.
 But for surfers, it’s about speed and momentum in a race to keep ahead of the breaking wave in a burst of speed, control and skill that takes them along the steep, unbroken part of the crest.